 - Click Add.

-- If you want to add another language than again click Add a language option and add a new language.
+- If you want to add another language then again click Add a language option and add a new language.

 - After adding desired languages, click Advanced Settings on the left panel.